stratogit/Java_AWS_Connection/README.md

 # Java_AWS_Connection

-Java Code to managa and display metrics AWS instances with Java
+Java Code to manage and display metrics AWS instances with Java